 Logical extractions can be beneficial as they are generally supported directly following the release of an iOS update and you won’t have to wait too long for collection support, but unfortunately there are many limitations to them.
 The largest and most important limitation is the depth and quality of the data collection.
 These types of iTunes-style backup deliverables are negatively impacted by application developer limitations and data from third-party applications are often limited.
 Furthermore, never-before-seen forensic artifacts like the KnowledgeC database and supporting data like the Keychain file are rendered unrecoverable.
 Lastly, backup encryption passwords enforced by the end-user may create significant hurdles for digital forensic investigations by denying access to the data stored once the extraction is completed and ready for analysis.

 In comparison, GrayKey is a purpose-built solution for mobile device forensics, specializing in access and extraction.
-Moreover, it is powered by Grayshift’s Advanced Vulnerability Research Team, which has pioneered the development of full filesystem acquisition methods from mobile devices.
+Moreover, it is powered by Grayshift’s Advanced Vulnerability Research Team, which has pioneered the development of full file system acquisition methods from mobile devices.

 Digital evidence is growing in importance and proving increasingly critical.
 To that end, investigators and examiners must be mindful of the collection methods used in any digital investigation.
-While the logical acquisition is better than nothing, it fails in comparison to the depth and quality that GrayKey customers have come to expect.
+While the logical extraction is better than nothing, it fails in comparison to the depth and quality that GrayKey customers have come to expect.
 We encourage you to experience the GrayKey difference on all lawfully seized iOS devices and with the proper legal authority, regardless of their lock state.
 We know that you will be pleasantly surprised at the additional data and actionable intelligence collected via GrayKey.